-Ultimately, the end goal of gaining visibility and control of the digital attack surface is to better understand and manage cyber risk.
-Yet over half (51%) of retail firms we spoke to admit their method of assessing risk exposure isn't sophisticated enough.
-Less than half (46%) claim to have a completely well-defined process for this.
+The end goal of gaining visibility and control of the digital attack surface is ultimately to better understand and manage cyber risk.
+Yet over half (54%) of organisations we spoke to admit their method of assessing risk exposure isn't sophisticated enough.
+Less than half (45%) claim to have a completely well-defined process for this.

 Part of this is likely down to a lack of investment in the right tools.
 Yet strategy and process also matter.
-Some 34% of respondents admit to only reviewing or updating risk exposure every month or less.
-And just a fifth (20%) do so daily.
+Over a third (35%) of respondents admit to only reviewing or updating risk exposure every month or less.
+And less than a quarter (23%) do so daily.
 Given the pace of technology innovation, the rate of digital investment and the velocity at which the threat landscape is evolving, regular assessments are critical to full visibility and improved control over the attack surface.

-It's perhaps not surprising that, when asked what their biggest challenge in managing the digital attack surface is, respondents were most likely to answer: keeping up to date with constant change (40%).
+It's perhaps not surprising that, when asked what their biggest challenge in managing the digital attack surface is, respondents were most likely to answer: keeping up to date with constant change (39%).

-Building a more risk-aware retail business
+Building a more risk-aware organisation

-So how can retail CISOs build a more risk-aware organisation?
+So how can CISOs build a more risk-aware organisation?